About Computer Science

 A second misconception is that Computer Science is the same as Information Technology.
 Although the two fields share some tools, IT installs and operates the incredible software and hardware that Computer Engineers and Computer Scientists work hard to build, design and develop.

-There are three different majors offered by the Computer Science department.
+There are two different majors offered by the Computer Science department.
 They are related, but each has a unique perspective on the field.

 From the Department of Computer Science